-It’s hardly winter here anymore, but I’m still trying to keep all of you snowbirds in mind.
-Enter, the winter salad.
-This is full of warm roasty goodness, and brightened up with a tangy lemon-ey dressing.
+It’s hardly winter in Austin anymore, but I’m still trying to keep all of you snowbirds in mind.
+Enter: the winter sunchoke salad.
+This sunchoke recipe is full of warm, roasty goodness and brightened up with a tangy lemon dressing.

-Shaving the brussels sprouts makes this pretty fast and easy.
-They take just a few minutes in a pan to develop that sweet caramelized flavor… a method that I’m surprised took me this long to discover… but now that I have I’ll be using it again and again.
+Shaving the brussels sprouts makes this salad pretty fast and easy.
+With just a few minutes in a pan, they develop a sweet caramelized flavor, a method that I’m surprised took me this long to discover.
+But now that I have, I’ll be using it again and again.

 - 1 cup sunchokes, sliced about ⅛ inch thick (scrub them pretty well before slicing/using)

-- 2 cup brussels sprouts, thinly sliced (I used a mandoline)
+- 2 cups brussels sprouts, thinly sliced on a mandoline, if you have one

-- combo of olive oil & butter (for the pan.
-I used vegan earth balance butter)
+- Combination of olive oil & butter for the pan.
+(I used vegan earth balance butter.)

 - 2 tablespoons olive oil

-- Whisk together the dressing, taste and adjust seasonings.
+- Make the dressing: In a small bowl, whisk together the dressing ingredients.
+Taste and adjust seasonings.
 Set aside.

 - Lightly salt the shaved brussels sprouts and sliced sunchokes before you start cooking them.